jenskeiner/lintr/docs/rules/branch-ruleset.md

     parent: "rules"
 ---

-✅  This rule is stable.
+✅     This rule is stable.<br>

-🔷 This rule is abstract.
+🔷     This rule is abstract.<br>

-🛠️ This rule is automatically fixable by the `--fix` command-line option.
+🛠️     This rule is automatically fixable by the `--fix` command-line option.<br>

-⚙️ This rule is configurable
+⚙️     This rule is configurable.

 ## What it does